 - Dehydration and electrolyte disturbance.

 - Haemolytic uraemic syndrome (HUS), which is rare.
 HUS is characterised by acute kidney injury, haemolytic anaemia and thrombocytopenia.
 It occurs mostly in young children and the elderly.

-- Reactive complications - eg, arthritis, carditis, urticaria, erythema nodosum, conjunctivitis and Reiter's syndrome.
+- Reactive complications - eg, arthritis, carditis, urticaria, erythema nodosum, conjunctivitis and reactive arthritis.
 They are associated with Salmonella spp., Campylobacter spp., Yersinia enterocolitica and Shigella spp. infections.
 There are usually no reactive complications associated with viral or parasitic gastroenteritis.

 - Systemic invasion by Salmonella spp. may cause endovascular infections and localised infections in bones, joints, meninges, or in the gallbladder.

 - Toxic megacolon caused by fulminant colitis is rare.